jakewins/4fq/README.md

 ## Key features

-- Allows batch reading, "give me as many current messages in the queue as you can"
+- Batch reading, "wait until there's at least one message, then give me all immediately available messages"
 - Allows sharing a pre-allocated set of records between subscribers and producers, meaning allocation-free message passing
 - As fast as or faster than channels